PowerDNS/pdns-protobuf-receiver/README.md

 ### dnsdist

-Configure the dnsdist `/etc/dnsdist/dnsdist.conf` and add the following lines Set the newRemoteLogger function with the address of your pdns_logger instance.
+Configure the dnsdist `/etc/dnsdist/dnsdist.conf` and add the following lines Set the newRemoteLogger function with the address of your pdns_protobuf_receiver instance.

 ```
 rl = newRemoteLogger("10.0.0.97:50001")